DoctorWkt/TTL_TicTacToe/README.md

  + one 28C256 32Kx8 EEPROM to look up the next board move.
 We only use 8K of the space in the EEPROM.
  + one 74HC154 4:16 demultiplexer
- + one 75HC161 register to hold the board state
+ + one 75HC161 register to hold the board state number
  + one 555 to generate the clock signal
  + various LEDs to show the moves, and other sundry components.